Moonflow-Studio/Moonflow-Lensflare-System/readme.md

 ​	Lens flare will change the sprite Alpha while they are fading in or fading out

-#### 4) TextureLayout

-​	There are several prepared model to slicing atlas, you are easily to find the difference between them.
-Choose the right one so that your atlas will not be separated incorrectly. __Other implementation methods are in research.__
+#### Special Settings for each asset version：

+1. Slicer version

+   On the _Texture Importer_ settings of sprite atlas，The _Texture Type_ setting need to set as _Sprite(2D  and UI)_，and _Sprite Mode_ need to set as _Multiple_

+2. Cell version

+   There is one more property called Cell(Vector2)，x is the number of flares of single line on the atlas，y is the number of flares of single column on the atlas

-### 4.Add new piece of flare
+### 4.Add new flare

 ​	Lens flares based on a series of lined up sprites.
 So that we need to set every sprite pieces in flare assets.
 Click the separated atlas piece to create new flare piece.
 You can see following settings added in _Inspector view_.